Discriminative Ridge Machine: A Classifier for High-Dimensional Data or Imbalanced Data: Experiments

 \subsubsection{Gene Expression}

-For high-dimensional data, we have eight gene expression data sets: Global Cancer Map (GCM)\footnote{\url{http://www-genome.wi.mit.edu/MPR/GCM.html}}, Lung caner\footnote{\url{http://archive.ics.uci.edu/ml/}}, Sun data\footnote{\url{http://www.ncbi.nlm.nih.gov/geo/} with searching index GDS1962} \cite{sun2006neuronal}, Prostate\footnote{\url{http://www-genome.wi.mit.edu/MPR/prostate}}, Ramaswamy\footnote{\url{http://www.stanford.edu/~hastie/glmnet/glmnetData/}}, Leukemia, NCI, and Nakayama \cite{nakayama2007gene}.
-To illustrate the effectiveness of the proposed method, we compare it with currently state-of-the-art classifiers on such data, including the SVM\footnote{LibSVM MATLAB Package: \url{http://www.csie.ntu.edu.tw/~cjlin/libsvm/} }, KNN, and RF.
-For each of these classifiers, leave-one-out cross validation (LOOCV) is conducted for parameter selection.
+For high-dimensional data, we have eight gene expression data sets: Global Cancer Map (GCM), Lung caner, Sun data \cite{sun2006neuronal}, Prostate, Ramaswamy, Leukemia, NCI, and Nakayama \cite{nakayama2007gene}. { To illustrate the effectiveness of the proposed method, we compare it with currently state-of-the-art classifiers on such data, including the SVM, KNN, RF, C4.5, and Naive Bayes (NB).} For each of these classifiers, leave-one-out cross validation (LOOCV) is conducted for parameter selection.
 For the SVM, we use linear, polynomial, and radial basis function (rbf) kernel.
-The order of polynomial kernel is selected from the set of $\{2,3,4,5,8,10\}$, and the variance parameter of the rbf kernel is selected from $\{0.001,0.01,0.1,1,10,100,1000\}$.
-For the KNN, we adopt the Euclidean and cosine based distances and the number of neighbors are selected within $\{2,3,4,5,6,7,8\}$.
-For RF, the number of trees is selected from the set $\{10,20,30,40\}$.
-For the DRM, the parameter options for kernels remain the same as the SVM and the value of $\alpha$ and $\beta$ range in $\{0.001,0.01,0.1,1,10,100,1000\}$.
+The order of polynomial kernel is selected from the set of $\{2,3,4,5,8,10\}$, and the variance parameter of the rbf kernel is selected from $\{0.001,0.01,0.1,1,10,100,1000\}$. {The balancing parameter of SVM is selected from the set of $\{0.001,0.01,0.1,1,10,100,1000\}$. } For the KNN, we adopt the Euclidean and cosine based distances and the number of neighbors are selected within $\{2,3,4,5,6,7,8\}$.
+For RF, the number of trees is selected from the set $\{10,20,30,40\}$. { For the C4.5, we choose the percentage of incorrectly assigned examples at a node to be $\{5\%,6\%,7\%,8\%,9\%,10\%\}$.} For the DRM, the parameter options for kernels remain the same as the SVM and the value of $\alpha$ and $\beta$ range in $\{0.001,0.01,0.1,1,10,100,1000\}$.
 All these parameters are determined by the LOOCV.
 We conduct experiments on both scaled and unscaled data for all classifiers and report the better performance.
 Here, for each data set, the scaled data set is obtained by dividing each feature value with the infinite norm of the corresponding feature vector.
-We report the average performance on the 5 splits in \cref{tab_acc_small}.
+We report the average performance on the 5 splits in \cref{tab_acc_small}. { Here, for clearer illustration of how these methods perform, we seperately report the best performances of rbf and polynomial kernels for SVM and DRM, as well as those of cosine and Euclidean distances for KNN.
+It should be noted that in practice the kernel and distance types can be determined by cross-validation. }

 From \cref{tab_acc_small}, it is seen that the proposed method has the highest accuracy on seven out of eight data sets, except for Prostate, with significant improvement in classification accuracy.
 For example, the DRM has at least 20\%, 13\% and 10\% improvements on GCM, Ramaswamy, and NCI data sets, respectively.
 Besides, the DRM achieves the second best performance, which is compariable to the best.
 Moreover, in many cases, the DRM obtains the top two highest classification accuracy.
 These observations have confirmed the effectiveness of the DRM on high-dimensional data and application of gene expression classification.